Addressing Training Bias via Automated Image Annotation: The Problem of Label Mismatch

-The most fundamental challenge facing RF labeling is the potential mismatch between information captured by camera and that generated by RF labeling.
-We categorize such mismatch into four types (Figure~\ref{fig:artifact_rf}).
+The key performance challenge facing \name\ is the potential mismatch between targets captured by camera and that detected by \name's wireless localization.
+We categorize such mismatch into four types (illustrated in Figure~\ref{fig:artifact_rf}).